jgraichen/salt-tower/README.md

     return {}
 ```

 *Note 1:* Do not return `None`.
-Otherwise [Salt will render the template twice](https://github.com/saltstack/salt/blame/v2019.2.0/salt/template.py#L108) and all side-effects will be applied twice.
+Otherwise, [Salt will render the template twice](https://github.com/saltstack/salt/blame/v2019.2.0/salt/template.py#L108) and all side effects will be applied twice.

 *Note 2:* The `__pillar__` object in Python templates is different to other template engines.
-It is a dict and does not allow to traverse using `get`.
+It is a dict and does not allow traversing using `get`.

 ```py
 #!py